 The Codling Wind Park project partners, EDF Renewables and Fred.
 Olsen Renewables, have a strong track record of appropriate and environmentally responsible development.

 Environmental surveys and studies first began on the project in 2002 and have continued at specific times since then.
 More recently the focus has been on building up a good understanding of the baseline environment in relation to the receptors that will be considered in the Environmental Impact Assessment (EIA).
 These receptors include birds, marine mammals, fish populations and marine archaeology.
-Onshore ecological surveys are due to commence in spring 2021.
+Onshore ecological surveys commenced in spring 2021.

 The Environmental Impact Assessment process

 A comprehensive Environmental Impact Assessment (EIA) is undertaken to assess the impacts of the project on a range of ecological and anthropogenic receptors.
 The results from these assessments are reported in an EIA Report, which forms the main supportive information submitted with consent applications.,

 The assessment methodologies used are informed by consultations and a range of guidance documents and best practice principles from recognised Irish and international sources, including An Bord Pleanála, the Environmental Protection Agency, relevant Government departments and the European Commission.

 Details of the proposed environmental approach offshore and the works we will undertake as part of the assessment process are contained in our Offshore Environmental Impact Assessment Scoping Report, which is available on this website, A consultation process on this scoping report took place between December 2020 and January 2021 with all relevant statutory consultees, plus a wide range of other stakeholders.

 In early February 2021, Codling was granted a foreshore site investigation licence by the Department of Housing, Local Government and Heritage, allowing further environmental and technical surveys and investigations in support of the EIA to commence.